 PhilosophyPage address: http://cset.mnsu.edu/ie/philosophy.html

 Iron Range Engineering (IRE) is a distinctive, undergraduate project-based learning engineering program.
 The IRE program is a collaboration between Itasca Community College in Grand Rapids, MN, Minnesota State University, Mankato (MSU) and Iron Range industry in northeastern Minnesota.
 Entering students are typically community college graduates who have completed lower division requirements for an engineering bachelor’s degree.
-The IRE education model is used during the four-semester upper-division portion of a student's education.
+The IRE education model is used during the four-semester upper-division portion of a student's education for students earning the Bachelor of Science degree at IRE and Twin Cities Engineering (TCE).
+TCE is a collaboration between MSU, Normandale Community College, the other metro area community colleges, and Twin Cities industry.

 The IRE model was developed to address the need for change in engineering education by considering the entire education system and including these main points: